College football takeaways: Top results from Week 1 and what they mean for the playoff race | NCAA.com

 Following a packed slate of games, college football has returned in full.
 The opening weekend of 2019 was filled with show-stopping moments, late-game drama and even a triple-overtime thriller.

-Here's what you may have missed from Week 1 of the FBS and FCS seasons, with one game left Monday night between Notre Dame and Louisville.
+Here's what you may have missed from Week 1 of the FBS and FCS seasons, now that Week 1 is officially closed out with Notre Dame's 18-point victory over Louisville Monday night.

 FBS